psi4/psi4/doc/sphinxman/source/oeprop.rst

 Running MBIS in |PSIfour| will calculate atomic valence charge widths, volume ratios, atomic charges, as well as dipoles, quadrupoles, and octupoles.
 Additionally, all expectation values of radial moments of n-th order (:math:`<r^n>`) are computed up to fourth order.
-Higher moments can be computed by specifying |globals__MAX_RADIAL_MOMENT|.
+Higher moments can be computed by specifying |globals__max_radial_moment|.
 The volume ratios are computed as the ratio between the volume of the atomic density (:math:`<r^3>`) and the volume of the free atom computed using the same level of theory, but with a potentially unrestricted reference.